01 of 06

 Measure and Cut the Blanket Corners

 Measure a square at each corner that is the same length as what you want the fringe to be.
-The sample fringe is about 6" long, so the square is 6" from each side in the corner.
-You can adjust this if you'd like, starting with a square that is anywhere from 4" to 8".
+The sample fringe is about 6 inches long, so the square is 6 inches from each side in the corner.
+You can adjust this if you'd like, starting with a square that is anywhere from 4 inches to 8 inches.

 If you are using a rotary cutter, align the cutting ruler and cut the square.